Idein/actcast-support/.github/ISSUE_TEMPLATE/act-isnot-working-properly.md

 ---
-name: The behaviour of Act is not as expected
+name: Act isn't working properly
-about: Report the environment and get support
+about: The behaviour of the Act is not as expected

 ---